 See Related: Best Portable Car Seats

 The building where the Métiers Art Museum is housed was once a monastery.
 This museum is a great destination to enjoy with children because it holds art and numerous intricate scientific instruments.
 It is included in the Paris Museum Pass.

-The museum’s exhibits are divided into 7 main schools; Scientific Instruments, Materials, Energy, Mechanics, Construction, Communication, Transportation.
-It is a great choice for a family that has an interest in the history of engineering, science, invention and technological development.
+The museum’s galleries are divided into seven major schools: Scientific Instruments, Materials, Energy, Mechanics, Construction, Communication, and Transportation.
+It is a great choice for a family that has an interest in the history of engineering, science, invention, and technological development.

-It is set away from all that traffic in the more touristy bits of Paris making it a great place to visit with your kids, with a little less stress involved.
+It is set away from all that traffic in the more touristy bits of Paris making it a great place to visit with your kids, with less stress and crowds involved.

 See Related: Best Tumi Travel Kit

-Easily the most famous exhibits include Mona Lisa by Leonardo da Vinci, Les Noces de Cana by Paolo Veronese, and the Venus de Milo statue among many, many more.
-After all, it is the second largest museum on Earth.
+Then check off some of the most famous exhibits such as the Mona Lisa by Leonardo da Vinci, Les Noces de Cana by Paolo Veronese, and the Venus de Milo statue among many, many more.

-This is a great day out for kids and families looking to see some of the most famous artworks ever created, book your tickets in advance with timed entry as it can get very busy.
+The Louvre museum is a great day out for kids and families looking to see some of the most famous artworks ever created, book your tickets in advance with timed entry as it can get very busy.